 What we are doing?

 This study aims to identify the longer-term participation needs of children and young people with acquired brain injuries (CYP-ABI) and their families and develop an intervention to address them.
 The participation needs of CYP-ABI and their families from one geographical region will be explored from multiple perspectives.
 Using mixed methods (survey, interviews, focus groups) evidence of the participation and quality of life outcomes and needs will be gathered and facilitators and barriers to participation identified.
-An intervention logic model aimed at identifying and addressing needs will be developed and it’s feasibility tested.
+An intervention logic model aimed at identifying and addressing needs will be developed through co-production with families and stakeholders.

 Why we are doing it?